September 6, 2015

 Large cranes everywhere

-One of the recently built structures is this fancy mosque.
+One of the recently built structures was this fancy mosque.

 That brings an idea, you know, people here respect that; however, if you would try to set up a Christian church of a same size in some places in the Middle East, in the best scenario they’d say no(…)

 Not just the students, migrants from all over the planet also contribute to the fact that Utrecht is very multicultural, including many Muslims.
-I felt like locals here respected that, and it made me think that hopefully, one day, people will be more accepting everywhere.
-Try to set up a Christian church of the same size in some places in the Middle East now.
+It felt like locals here respected that, and it made me think that hopefully, one day, people will be more accepting everywhere.
+Try to set up a similar-sized mosque in Slovakia these days, a Christian church in Saudi Arabia, and so on...

 DSCF6541

 Unfortunately, those that I ran into weren’t nearly as friendly as I was used to with people in the US, which is a shame.
 On my first day in Utrecht, I asked a stranger for directions, and he said to give him five Euros first.
 So, I used my phone instead.
-The folks here are mostly taking care only of themselves, but if they think something about you, they will let you know it straightforwardly.
+The folks here were mostly taking care only of themselves, but if they thought something of you, they let you know it straightforwardly.
 That can be good, but it takes a bit of time to get used to.
-One of my first conversations here was talking with a girl at an information point, where she said: “You are trying to get a room here within a week?
-Pfffff, that’s madness.”
+One of my first conversations was with a girl at an information point, who said: “You are trying to get a place to live within a week?
+Phew, that’s madness.”

 DSCF6079

-“Surely, securing housing would go better in person,” I thought, and I arrived a few weeks before the first day of school.
+Since then, I have had no luck in finding anything, but I thought, “Surely, securing housing would go better in person,” and I arrived a few weeks before the first day of school to get it.
 I planned to stay in a hostel while searching for a room.
 However, every hostel I called replied with an annoyed voice, “We are full, full, and it won’t get any different.”
 If there was a space, it was just for one night max.
 The need to move every night would cost a lot of time and effort, so I decided to book a hotel for a week (uh, I know) and began my search.
 I was looking for a furnished room in a shared apartment in a range of €350-550 per month, including utilities.
 I was not too thrilled to go back to shared accommodation, but it was the only choice, as according to what I read online and discussed with the uni staff, one could get such a room from €300 up, while self-contained studios run for €1000+.

 A guy interrupts his bike ride with his dog, to contemplate about a dog sculpture in the store front.
 Stories like this are on every corner.